Kree: Biology

-True Kree resemble humans almost exactly, with the exception of blue skin, different visual system and "duplicate" of several internal organs.
+True Kree resemble humans almost exactly, with the exception of blue skin, different visual systems, and "duplicates" of several internal organs.
 Kree have a higher strength level than that of a human, and require more nitrogen to breathe comfortably.
 Kree bodies are adapted to environmental characteristics on Hala that are unlike Earth.
 Hala has higher gravity and a higher concentration of nitrogen in the atmosphere than Earth.
 Under Earth's lesser gravity, their strength and speed increase.
-However, they cannot breathe in Earth's atmosphere without using a chemical, "breathing formula", or artificial life-support devices.
+However, they cannot breathe in Earth's atmosphere without using a chemical "breathing formula" or artificial life-support devices.

 The original Kree had blue-colored skin, but a second racial group with pink skin resembling that of human Caucasians emerged over the millennia.
-The blue-skinned "purebred" Kree have become a small, but powerful, minority.
+The blue, "purebred" Kree have become a small, but powerful, minority.
 Pink Kree are much more durable than their blue racial brethren.

-Adult Kree range (typically) from between 5 and 8 ft tall.
+Adult Kree range (typically) between 5 and 8 ft tall.
 Some female Kree can physically influence men, and a few can even drain the life force of others.
 Most are born with this ability, but are required to have it surgically 'corrected' upon adulthood.
 They must undergo this procedure when they are adults in order to avoid 'frying' their brains.
 It seems that this procedure is analogous to female genital mutilation and it is also called "psychological mutilation" as witnessed with Una-Rogg.

-Just like humans, some Kree also suffer from various diseases such as Blackgorge, Betath's Plague, the Wasting and cancer which they call Blackend.
+Just like humans, some Kree also suffer from various diseases such as Blackgorge, Betath's Plague, the Wasting, and cancer which they call Blackend.

 The Kree were an evolutionarily stagnant race.
 This was due to a single member of the Kree race attempting to gain control of The Crystal of Ultimate Vision.
 This unnamed Kree found the crystal, but attempted to use it to become akin to a god, with powers as of those of the Phoenix Force.
 As punishment, the crystal "genetically froze their evolution in place" allowing the rest of creation to pass them by.
 In an attempt to further their development, some Kree bred with other species, producing the 'pink-skinned' Kree, who are similar in appearance to Caucasian humans.
 These pinks (also called 'whites') eventually outnumbered the blue-skin Kree, but were far from accepted amongst their brethren; many pink kree were exiled from the homeworld and put into forced labor camps on barren moons by their blue skinned cousins due to prejudice and racism.
 The Kree value what they consider to be their genetic purity, to such an extent that reproduction outside of the species is a strict taboo.
 In the Kree empire, it is a crime for a male non-Kree to impregnate any Kree.